Extra Crunch roundup: Klaviyo EC-1, micromobility’s second wave, UiPath CFO interview, more – TechCrunch

 Neither founder was bitten by a radioactive spider or received a serum that enhanced their entrepreneurial skills; instead, they focused on outreach to prospective customers to find out what they were willing to pay for and largely ignored the competition.

-“Bootstrapping Klaviyo, it came out of this: ‘Hey, if we are super-disciplined about finding a problem that someone will pay us to solve, we have a real company,'” said Hallen.
+“Bootstrapping Klaviyo, it came out of this: ‘Hey, if we are super disciplined about finding a problem that someone will pay us to solve, we have a real company,'” said Hallen.

-Full Extra Crunch articles are only available to members
+Full Extra Crunch articles are only available to members.

-Use discount code ECFriday to save 20% off a one- or two-year subscription
+Use discount code ECFriday to save 20% off a one- or two-year subscription.

 Even though millions of us respond every day to the personalized, automated emails sent through its platform, Klaviyo still isn’t a well-known brand.
 Our ongoing series of EC-1s offers entrepreneurs real insight into growing and scaling successful companies, but they’re also extremely useful for consumers who want to understand how the internet really works.